nptscot/npw/web/manual/index.md

 The Network Planning Workspace (NPW) is designed to enable local authorities to plan a cycle network for a local authority area, using segregated infrastructure on key routes and ensuring local places are properly connected without severance.

-As a user of the NPW tool, you are able to ‘draw on’ the map to create the network, starting from a primary ‘tier’ forming the backbone of the network, followed by a secondary tier and then local connections and long-distance routes between settlements.
+As a user of the NPW tool, you are able to 'draw on' the map to create the network, starting from a primary 'tier' forming the backbone of the network, followed by a secondary tier and then local connections and long-distance routes between settlements.

 While drawing on each segment of the network, the NPW will automatically try to determine the most appropriate achievable infrastructure within the street space available.
 Where infrastructure cannot meet best practice, you will need to resolve deliverability problems and sub-optimal Level of Service issues.
 As the network is built up, metrics to determine the performance of the network are calculated and displayed.